joanap/MachineTranslationDetection/README.md

 - **Number of repeated words:** the number of repeated words per POS in a sentence.
 Thus, there are as many features as POS, since a feature corresponding to one POS.
 Used POS:
-- **Concordance between tags:** the number of concordances between gender and number in a sentence.
+- **Concordance between POS:** the number of concordances between gender and number in a sentence.
 For a target word tagged with one of
 POS mentioned bellow, it is analysed the previous and the word before and sum the ones which are in concordance.
 Another similiar feature counts the concordances between the two previous and two words before.
 Used POS: Personal Pronouns, Verbs and Adjectives